mpromonet/v4l2tools/README.md

 >	read YUV from a V4L2 capture device, compress in H264 format using OMX and write to a V4L2 output device
 >   make sure the v4l2 source supports the correct pixel format.
 This can be configured for device 0 using `v4l2-ctl -d 0 -v width=640,height=480,pixelformat=YUYV -V`.
 Then check it was applied correctly using `v4l2-ctl --all`

+- v4l2libcamera :

+>	read camera using [libcamera](https://github.com/raspberrypi/libcamera) and write to a V4L2 output device, byt default codec is H264 (see https://www.raspberrypi.com/documentation/computers/camera_software.html#codec)
+> options are standard options of [libcamera-apps](https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-apps-options-reference), -o was used to set V4L2 device to write to (for instance /dev/video30).

 Build
 -----